CryptoFraudDetection/c5-project-proposal/main.typ

 #pagebreak()
 = Evaluation Metrics
 == Performance Metrics
-This is a classification task, so we will evaluate models using the following metrics:
+This is a classification task, so I will evaluate models using the following metrics:
 - *Accuracy*: This measures overall correctness but may not be the best metric due to class imbalance (few fraudulent coins vs. many non-fraudulent coins).
 - *Precision*: The percentage of true positive predictions out of all positive predictions.
 This is crucial for minimizing false alarms.
 - *Recall*: The percentage of true positive predictions out of all actual positive cases.
-Recall is important to ensure that we do not miss fraudulent coins.
+Recall is important to ensure that I do not miss fraudulent coins.
 - *F1-score*: The harmonic mean of precision and recall.
 This provides a balanced measure, especially useful for imbalanced datasets.

 All metrics will be reported in their macro-averaged form to account for class imbalance.

 == Cross-validation Strategy
 The cross-validation strategy will depend on the computational cost of training and the amount of cryptocurrency data available.
-Ideally, we would use k-fold cross-validation (likely k=5 or 10).
+Ideally, I would use k-fold cross-validation (likely k=5 or 10).

 == Model Comparison
-We will compare the models using the above metrics, with particular attention to:
+I will compare the models using the above metrics, with particular attention to:
-- Graph-based models vs. Traditional ML or DL models.
+- GAT vs. Gradient Boosting Model
 - All models vs. the baseline model.

 = References and Resources